 ShopKeep is very easy and intuitive to use.
-All of the buttons and interfaces have a sleek design that makes it easy to find the options you are looking for.
+All the buttons and interfaces have a sleek design that makes it easy to find the options you are looking for.

 The Back Office functions come with a setup guide, so you’ll learn how to use the software as you set it up.
-The iPad app offers highly intuitive register and managerial functions that you can use when making a sale.
+The iPad app offers a highly intuitive register and managerial functions that you can use when making a sale.

 Hardware and OS Requirements

 ShopKeep requires you to use Mac iOS 7 and an iPad Mini.
-As of right now, the software doesn’t support any other systems.
+As of the software doesn’t support any other systems.
 ShopKeep has a huge range of hardware available that you can purchase as needed.

 To your customers, to your employees.
 A great feature that ShopKeep offers is the ability to access high-level analytics relating to your business.

 ShopKeep integrates with three other small business services.
 It integrates with QuickBooks Online, which allows you to manage your finances using the inventory reports that ShopKeep generates.